jacquelineadean/TemplateEngine/README.md

 Each test test for criteria to be met in the corresponding files.

-The tests can be run through the command "node run test".
+The tests can be run through the command "npm run test".

 # Questions
 For any questions, please connect with me: